 - Making the Case to Local Education Leaders - A tool to help you speak with principals, superintendents, and school boards about using COVID-19 recovery dollars to support students with afterschool and summer learning programs.

-- Data on Afterschool Outcomes – a March 2020 one pager summarizing benefits of afterschool programs and a sourced listing of research on outcomes for youth, What Does the Research Say about Afterschool?
+- Data on Afterschool Outcomes – A sourced listing of research on outcomes for youth, What Does the Research Say about Afterschool?”
+Also see our searchable Research resources.

 - Sample talking points and messages on afterschool’s response to COVID-19